Matching Characteristics of Center of Mass, Hip Turn and Lead Knee at the Top of the Swing by Core Zone (WEB 5)

 SEQUENCING OF MOTION

-Upper Core (Anterior Zone)
+Upper Core (Anterior Zone)Tour Players

 Sixty (60) percent of the male population in the US measures as an Anterior Zone / Upper Core player.
 That percentage was determined from measurements of over 3000 players of all levels in 16 countries.
 Some country regions have more or less by a few percentage points.

 The Upper Core player's hip turn is the greatest of the three Core Regions.
-A signature of the Upper Core Swing at the top is in the position of the lead knee and Center of Mass (COM).
+A signature of the Upper Core Swing at the top is the position of the lead knee and Center of Mass (COM).
 When motion is paused at the top, the lead knee of the Anterior Zone / Upper Core player points at the back edge of or behind the ball.
 The COM is target side.
-Note how narrow the stance width is in the Upper Core Player compared to the Middle (Interior Zone) and Lower Core (Posterior Zone) Player.
+Note how narrow the stance width is in the Upper Core Player compared to the Middle (Interior Zone) and Lower Core (Posterior Zone) Player that follow.

 Here is an Anterior Zone / Upper Core Swing Sequence of Patrick Reed from address to club release.
 These are characteristics of all Anterior Zone / Upper Core players.
 Note the club release in the bottom right photo of Patrick Reed before his hips clear.
 This release position pulls the player through impact as his hips clear well past impact.
 EA Tischler refers to this position as a "covering release".